 - Consider ecological, political, and socioeconomic aspects for a “landscape approach” to planting projects

 There’s no doubt that the trees your Ecosia web search pays for will deeply benefit a community in need, enhancing our global environment all the while.

 Ecosia currently has tree-planting projects in Cameroon, Nigeria, Guatemala, Mexico, Sudan, Indonesia, Brazil, and more.

 You can plant trees while you search by installing their free browser extension today.

 Feeling inspired?
-Here are even more ways to plant trees from comfort of your computer chair.
+Here are even more ways to plant trees from the comfort of your computer chair.